Hydropower policy of the United States: Integrated licensing process

 FERC must give permission if an applicant wishes to use the traditional or alternative process.
 The regulations for the integrated licensing process are contained in 18 CFR Part 5.

 Traditional licensing process

-The traditional licensing process consists of a three-stage pre-filing process through 18 CFR 4.38 for new licenses and 18 CFR 16.8 for relicenses.
+The traditional licensing process consists of a three-stage pre-filing process through 18 CFR 4.38 for new licenses and 18 CFR 16.8 for relicensing.
 In the first stage, the applicant issues a notice of intent and a request to use a traditional licensing process.
 After FERC approves the use of a traditional licensing process, joint agency and public meetings are conducted along with site visits and written comments are accepted.

 State role in Federal licensing

 As decided by the U.S. Supreme Court case S.D.
 Warren Co. v.
 Maine Board of Environmental Protection, the states have the power to impose restrictions on federal licensing or relicensing of hydropower facilities.
 The Court decided that a state can impose restrictions through water quality certification under Section 401 of the Clean Water Act.
 The terms and conditions of a federal license will incorporate the terms and conditions of the state's certification.